Home » RECIPES » SWEET » PIES & TARTS » Apple Crumble Tart

 • There is no chilling.
 Most recipes require chilling the tart shell or chilling the entire tart before it is bakes but this one does not.
 Pop it in the oven right after you are done constructing it.

-Ingredients for Apple Crumble Tart
+Apple Crumble Tart Ingredients

 This recipe has 3 elements (basic tart shell, apple filling, and a buttery crumble), and 9 simple ingredients.